Disappearance of Bobby Dunbar: Later investigation

-In 1999, 33 years after Bobby Dunbar's death, one of his granddaughters, Margaret Dunbar Cutright, began her own investigation of the events, poring through newspaper accounts, interviewing the children of Julia Anderson and examining the notes and evidence presented by Walters' defense attorney for his kidnapping trial and appeal.
-Although Cutright had initially hoped to prove that her grandfather was a Dunbar, her research ultimately led her to doubt her belief.
+In 1999, 33 years after the returned Bobby Dunbar's death, one of his granddaughters, Margaret Dunbar Cutright, began her own investigation of the events.
+She pored through newspaper accounts, interviewed the children of Julia Anderson and examined the notes and evidence presented by Walters' defense attorney for his kidnapping trial and appeal.
+Although Cutright had initially hoped to prove that her grandfather was a Dunbar, her research led to significant doubts.
 In 2004, after an Associated Press reporter approached the family about the story, Bobby Dunbar Jr. consented to undergoing DNA tests.
 The results showed that Dunbar Jr. was not related by blood to his supposed cousin, the son of Alonzo Dunbar.

 In March 2008, Public Radio International's This American Life featured The Ghost of Bobby Dunbar, a radio documentary about the investigation of the case by Margaret Dunbar Cutright.
 She expressed her own opinion that the real Bobby Dunbar most likely fell into Swayze Lake during the fishing trip and was eaten by an alligator.
-She revealed that the results of her investigation had brought joy to Julia Anderson's family as vindication of her claims, as well as to William Walters' family as an exoneration of the kidnapping accusation against him.
+She revealed the results of her investigation had brought joy to Julia Anderson's family as vindication of her claims, as well as to William Walters' family as an exoneration of the kidnapping accusation against him.
 She also said that her findings had sown discord within her own family, as the majority of her grandfather's children and grandchildren considered themselves to be members of the Dunbar family, cherished their existing familial relationships, and were resentful of Cutright, both for having delved into the matter and for bringing it back into the public eye.

 In 2012, Tal McThenia and Cutright published a book detailing the Dunbar case, entitled A Case for Solomon.